MartinMalinda/vue-concurrency/docs/performing-tasks/index.md

 # Performing Tasks

 Performing a task and creating a new task instance happens via calling `perform()`.
 This method takes a generator function that uses the `yield` syntax to pause executation on promises and promise-like objects till they resolve.
-Essentialy it works the same way as `async await` but with a possibiliy of cancellation.
+Essentialy it works the same way as `async await` but with a possibility of cancellation.
 Generator functions don't work this way by default though, they only behave this way in tasks because they were instructed so by [CAF](https://github.com/getify/CAF).

 ```ts
 setup() {